Atthaualpha/knowledge-abyss/git/MERGE.md

 ## Commit merge or 3 way merge

 This type of merge is generally used when there is no way to track the line of commits between the current branch and the one to merge into.
 That means that you will have the source, the target and the base from the last two.

+This is called 3-way merge because the merge commit is based on 3 different commits

+- Ours
+- Theirs
+- Common base

 **Before merge**
 ![pre-3-way-merge](./img/pre-3-way-merge.png)